 - Omega-3.
 Atherosclerosis is associated with a deficiency in omega-3 fatty acids.
 Eat more oily fish, fish oil supplements, walnuts, macadamia nuts, and flaxseed.
 Grass fed, organic meats have significantly more omega-3 than conventionally raised factory-farmed meats.
 Factory-farmed meats are very high in omega-6, which block the absorption of omega-3 even if you eat sufficient quantities and take fish oil.
-I carry a great EPA DHA in the Live to 110 Store.
+I carry a great EPA DHA.

 - Garlic.
 Long revered for its health benefits, garlic is rich in antioxidants and increases nitric oxide production.
 In a study of 15 men with coronary heart disease, researchers found that 2.4 grams of aged garlic extract reduced endothelial dysfunction by 44 percent.
 You can eat either raw garlic, aged (fermented) garlic, or take Kyolic aged garlic extract.